arminrosu/lcdgame.js/README.md

 ## Run

-You need to build the sources using `npm run build` and run a webserver using `npm run serve:local`.
+You need to build the sources using `yarn build` and run a webserver using `yarn serve:local`.

 The original games can also be played online on [Bas de Reuver's website](http://bdrgames.nl/lcdgames/).